Aditya948351/RAVI1/README.md

 # RAVI1
-This is repository of the IoT project of Virtual Desktop Assistant
+This is the IoT project of Virtual Desktop Assistant